 The highest level of preparation to answer your calling

 For those interested in the deepest grounding in the science of physical therapy, the Doctor of Physical Therapy is the most intensive study of our profession available.
-The DPT is a three-year program with a heavy emphasis on the sciences.
+Samford's Doctor of Physical Therapy is a three-year program with a heavy emphasis on the sciences.
 You will develop the foundation you need to make effective evidence-based decisions for your patients.

 Your time in the program will feature intensive clinical work, putting into practice the technical knowledge you develop through your academic study.
 The program is defined by three traits:

 - You will learn and work as part of a team.
 Health care, today, is increasingly delivered by teams of professionals from many different disciplines working in collaboration.
 This is how you will learn at Samford.
 You will work in collaboration with people from a variety of programs.

 - You will use the most advanced technology.
 Lectures, labs and clinical experiences will utilize apps for education and support while providing care.
 You'll leave our program prepared to use current and developing technologies to work with your patients in your professional environment.

 - Service is central to everything we do.
 We believe that we are all called to serve, to use our skills and knowledge to make the lives of people better.
 You will have the opportunity to participate in service projects in communities at home and around the world.